AlexandruDbr/US_real_estate_SQL_proj/README.md

          },

 )

+#9.Export the table in CSV format
+df.to_csv(r'<Your directory path>\Transactions2022.csv', index=False)

 ```
 And that's it, you are all set!
-You can run the queries from your DBMS.
+A new CSV file will be generated with the Postal Code, Street Number, Street Name, City, State, Country.
+All you have to do is to import the table into your DMBS and run the rest of the queries of this SQL file.

 ## Questions answered: